dorelbaz/Calculator/README.md

 A calculator with the added functions of modulo, square root, power of and factor.
 The error handling of this project is implemented with flex and bison.
+Glade is used for GUI.